 Both the smartwatches support their specific companion app.
-For the T-Rex, it’s known as Zepp App (formerly known as the Amazfit App) available both on Android and iOS.
-While for G-SHOCK, the app available is G-SHOCK MOVE available both on Google Play and Apple App Store.
+The T-Rex is known as Zepp App (formerly known as the Amazfit App), available both on Android and iOS.
+While for G-SHOCK, the app available is G-SHOCK MOVE, available both on Google Play and Apple App Store.

-Comparisons, never end.
+Comparisons never end.
 However, we’ve covered almost all the important aspects of a smartwatch worth comparing.
-Hope you’d got a better idea of the two wearables.
-If in case, you need more information don’t forget to reach out to us in the comments.
+I hope you’d got a better idea of the two wearables.
+If you need more information, don’t forget to reach out to us in the comments.

 He often loves to write and read about new technologies.
 He is actively working for GizmoChina, GoAndroid, and several other blogs.
 In his leisure time, he loves to tinker with servers.